 How can science teachers bring about conceptual change?

-- Present competing theories to students so they have the opportunity to reject some theories (misconceptions) and accept others (conceptual change).
-Concept cartoons can help here
+- Explain, or even better show, why the misconception is wrong – present competing theories to students so they have the opportunity to reject some theories (misconceptions) and accept others (conceptual change).
+Concept cartoons can help here if used after the correct information has been introduced.

 Links to pages about misconceptions in science